 • Topical therapies include steroids, vitamin D analogs, retinoids, and calcineurin inhibitors.
 Topical treatments are usually in the forms of creams, ointments, or lotions.
-Topical
+Topical treatment can be impractical for patients with psoriasis that affects a large area or for patients who have significant scalp involvement, and higher potency topical corticosteroids can cause skin atrophy.
+Topical calcineurin inhibitors may be associated with skin cancer.

-- treatment can be impractical for patients with psoriasis that affects a large area or for patients who have significant scalp involvement, and higher potency topical corticosteroids can cause skin atrophy.
-Topical calcineurin inhibitors may be associated with skin cancer. - Older systemic therapies include acitretin, cyclosporine, and methotrexate.
-Older systemic therapies have limitations including hepatotoxicity, fatigue, and stomatitis (methotrexate); hypertension, lymphoma, and skin cancer (cyclosporine); or birth defects and elevated triglycerides (acitretin). - Phototherapy, which includes psoralen and ultraviolet A radiation (PUVA) and others, is effective, but it can be inconvenient. - "Targeted immunomodulators" include biologics and apremilast
+- Older systemic therapies include acitretin, cyclosporine, and methotrexate.
+Older systemic therapies have limitations including hepatotoxicity, fatigue, and stomatitis (methotrexate); hypertension, lymphoma, and skin cancer (cyclosporine); or birth defects and elevated triglycerides (acitretin). - Phototherapy, also known as light therapy, exposes the skin to ultraviolet light in order to slow the growth of overactive skin cells. - "Targeted immunomodulators" include biologics and apremilast

-Targeted immunomodulators that have been approved, or are nearing approval, for the treatment of moderate-to-severe plaque psoriasis in the United States consist of medications with activity against the following targets:
+Targeted immunomodulators that have been approved, or are nearing approval, for the treatment of moderate-to-severe plaque psoriasis in the United States are listed in Table ES1.
+Although not technically a biologic, apremilast is a novel, targeted, oral agent also approved for treatment of patients with moderate-to-severe plaque psoriasis.